neverchanje/yaraft/src/README.md

 If there's only a single node in the cluster, whenever it receives a MsgHup, it will immediately convert to Leader state.

+### Sending AppendEntries RPC

+Entries in an AppendEntries RPC are restricted with fixed size given by configuration, in order for flow control.

 ## Messages